logo

 3. Entertainment

-There are TV networks, YouTube channels, and radio stations dedicated to keeping your dog or cat entertained and peaceful, believe it or not.
+Believe it or not, there are TV networks, YouTube channels, and radio stations dedicated to keeping your dog or cat entertained and calm.
 Turn on DOGTV before you leave the house for programming that will help your dog cope with stress and anxiety throughout the day.

-There are a plethora of entertaining YouTube channels dedicated to cats, with flying birds, moving landscapes, and kitty-approved games.
+There are numerous entertaining YouTube channels dedicated to cats, featuring flying birds, moving landscapes, and kitty-approved games.

 4. Window Entertainment

 With a window feeder, you can feed your hungry backyard birds while also providing entertainment for your cats.
-Your kittens will be fascinated by the action outside as the birds gather to the feed!
+Your kittens will be fascinated by the action outside as the birds gather at the feeder!

 It's a low-cost, low-maintenance solution to keeping your cats entertained for hours.